-Now that autumn is really here in Colorado, I’m back in the kitchen craving comfort food like soul-soothing soups.
-This rich chowder is one of my favorite recipes, especially during this time of year when some of the markets still carry fresh sweet corn.
+Now that autumn is really here in Colorado, I’m back in the kitchen craving comfort food like soul-soothing bacon corn chowder.
+This rich soup is one of my favorite recipes, especially during this time of year when some of the markets still carry fresh sweet corn.

 The soup starts with bacon, which is cooked until crispy; chopped onion is then sauteed in the bacon drippings until tender and golden brown.
 After simmering the corn and onion in chicken stock enlivened with a splash of beer, half of the mixture is pureed and returned to the pot.
 Grated Monterey Jack cheese and cream are stirred in, and the soup is gently heated and topped with crispy bacon.
 You will love this combination!

-This recipe is from my newest book, Bacon Beans and Beer (Gibbs Smith, Publisher), with 65 comfort food recipes that are perfect for tailgating and autumn gatherings.
+This recipe is from my cookbook Bacon Beans and Beer (Gibbs Smith, Publisher), with 65 comfort food recipes that are perfect for tailgating and autumn gatherings.
 The book is illustrated with beautiful photos like the one above by Susan Barnson Hayward.

 Here’s the easy recipe: